valeria-va/ROS2_rUBot_mecanum_ws/Documentation/01_rUBot_setup.md

 When working in Laboratory groups, we suggest you:

-- Before working on the project, update the local repository with possible changes in github origin repository
+- `Before working on the project`, update the local repository with possible changes in github origin repository
   ````shell
   git pull
   ````
 - You can work with your local repository for the speciffic project session
-- Once you have finished and you want to syncronize the changes you have made and update the github origin repository, type:
+- `Once you have finished and you want to syncronize the changes` you have made and update the github origin repository, type:
   ````shell
   git add .
   git commit -m "Message"